 Celiac disease is an autoimmune disorder that can occur in genetically predisposed people where the ingestion of gluten leads to damage in the small intestine.
 It is estimated to affect 1 in 100 people worldwide.
 2.5 million Americans are undiagnosed and are at risk for long-term health complications.

-When people with celiac disease eat gluten (a protein found in wheat, rye and barley), their body’s immune system responds by creating antibodies that attack the small intestine.
-These antibodies damage the villi, small fingerlike projections that line the small intestine, that promote nutrient absorption.
-When the villi get damaged, nutrients cannot be absorbed into the body.
+When people with celiac disease eat gluten (a protein found in wheat, rye and barley), their body mounts an immune response that attacks the small intestine.
+These attacks lead to damage on the villi, small fingerlike projections that line the small intestine, that promote nutrient absorption.
+When the villi get damaged, nutrients cannot be absorbed properly into the body.

 Celiac disease is hereditary, meaning that it runs in families.
-1 in 10 people with a first-degree relative with celiac disease (parent, child, sibling) have a 1 in 10 risk of developing celiac disease.
+People with a first-degree relative with celiac disease (parent, child, sibling) have a 1 in 10 risk of developing celiac disease.

 Long Term Health Effects